-The mission of the Success center is to support students' academic, personal and professional development through resources and services that serve to maximize their academic success, enhance their student experience and better prepare them for further study or the workforce.
-The center engages students by providing support for academic work as well as co-curricular activities and professional goals.
+The mission of the Academic and Career Enrichment (ACE) center is to support students' academic, personal and professional development through resources and services that serve to maximize their academic success, enhance their student experience and better prepare them for further study or the workforce.
+The ACE center engages students by providing support for academic work as well as co-curricular activities and professional goals.
 The center's services include:

 - Academic support and tutoring functions.

+- Learning specialists.

 - Peer tutors.

 - Study skills.

 - Accommodations services for students with disabilities.

 - Support for undecided majors and students on probation.

 - Leadership development.

 - Comprehensive career development services, including assessment, internship services, career education programs, job search functions and career resources.

-Academic Support Services: The Success center provides a variety of academic support services for all student groups.
+Academic Support Services: The ACE center provides a variety of academic support services for all student groups.
 These services are free of charge to all students.